bekk/bekk-christmas/post/react/how-i-structure-my-react-code.md

 ## Agreeing on the impossible

-...
+.

-Som jeg startet hele artikkelen med, det å komme til enighet om hvordan man skal strukturere koden sin i et team med mennesker som alle har forskjellige preferanser, det er ikke nødvendigvis lett.
-Men så er jo spørsmålet, trenger man egentlig å bli enige?
-Jeg vil egentlig si at svaret på dette er JA.
-Da ikke om hva som er finest eller best, men om hva slags kodestil og struktur man ønsker å ha i prosjektet sitt.
-Selv om det går på bekostning av noens meninger og preferanser.
+S

-I want to end by repeating what I claimed in the beginning of the article. **Agreeing on how to structure you code with a team of diverse people with diverse opinions and preferences isn't necessarily easy.
+I want to end by repeating what I claimed in the beginning of the article.
+Agreeing on how to structure you code with a team of diverse people with diverse opinions and preferences isn't necessarily easy.
 But do we really _need_ to agree? **I'd say yes**.
 Not about what's the prettiest, but what kind of code style and structure you want in your project - even if some people don't agree completely.
-Even if I don't agree completely.

 Getting everybody to agree on what's the "cleanest" or "most readable" is not a realistic goal.
 What becomes the most important then is to have everybody voice their opinions, try to empathize with why they want one thing or the other, and then try to have a conversation about what choices you should make as a team.
 It will definitely be a lot of give and take for most (if not all) members of your team, but I stand by that it's better to agree on a single code style and structure, instead of having a mix and match of everybody's personal preferences.